flyingbelgian/AU_AIP_crawler/README.md

 - send email notifying existence of new combined pdf for each cycle
 - email to list which charts have changed
 - attach copy of changed charts to email
+- check if source pdf already exist to save on download bandwidth